LBRF/TraceLab/README.md

 Apart from figures and figure tracings, all data collected in TraceLab is neatly organized in an SQL database.
 To export this data from TraceLab, simply run

 ```
-klibs export -c
+klibs export
 ```

 while in the TraceLab directory.
-This will export the trial data from all participants into a single tab-delimited `TraceLab_all_trials.txt` file in the project's `ExpAssets/Data` subfolder.
+This will export the trial data from all participants into individual tab-delimited text files for each participant in the project's `ExpAssets/Data` subfolder.

-Alternatively, if you just run `klibs export` without the `-c`, the trial data will be exported into individual tab-delimited text files for each participant.
+Data from any participants that did not complete all of their sessions will be saved to the `ExpAssets/Data/incomplete` folder.